sintrb/nodemcu-http/README.md

 # nodemcu-http
 A http library for NodeMCU, include server-side and client-side.

-** simple httpclient was implemented.
-BUT because of the mcu-memory is too small, so not enough memory, so every thing was die....
+Both client and server was implemented.
+BUT the mcu-memory is too too too small, so not enough memory, so every thing was die....What can do???
+Waitting for large memory mcu?